-- Allowance to build up to two townhome buildings per phase as "model homes" prior to the full completion of site development. - A single comprehensive project-level SEPA completed for all phases of the project. - A ten-year vesting period. - Project construction phasing: - Phase I will include the majority of infrastructure improvements and open space, all buffer restoration and mitigation, the gateway element and the east townhome cluster. - Phase 2 will include the mixed-use building - Phase 3 will include the west townhome cluster and remaining associated open space.
+- A single comprehensive project-level SEPA completed for all phases of the project. - A ten-year vesting period. - Project construction phasing: - Phase I will include the majority of infrastructure improvements and open space, all buffer restoration and mitigation, the gateway element and the east townhome cluster. - o Phase 2 will include the mixed-use building - Phase 3 will include the west townhome cluster and remaining associated open space.